Hazel Creek (Great Smoky Mountains): Mining and early logging, 1889-1901

 After the war, Hazel Creek drew a minor influx of settlers.
 Hezekiah and Polly Jones settled just downstream from Proctor, where their son would later establish a general store.
 Jesse Craten "Crate" Hall settled at the mouth of Bone Valley Creek in 1877, where he built a cabin.
-In 1892, Hall built a second cabin for his growing family which still stands at the end of the Bone Valley Trail.
+In 1892, Hall built a second cabin for his growing family, which still stands at the end of the Bone Valley Trail.
 The family of Reverend Joshua Calhoun arrived in 1886 and established themselves just up the creek from Bone Valley.
 Marion Medlin settled at the confluence of Sugar Fork and Hazel Creek in 1880.
 In 1887, Medlin established a post office in his store, thus giving his name to the settlement there.

 In 1883, Jacob Fonslow Hall was visiting his brother Jesse when he discovered a copper vein on Little Fork Ridge, a few miles above the mouth of Sugar Fork.
 The Halls passed on the vein's location to Mark Bryson, a local prospector, who in turn notified New York entrepreneur W. S. Adams.
 In 1889, after inspecting the vein for himself, Adams immediately set up a mining camp on Little Fork, widened the trail from Sugar Fork to the mouth of Hazel Creek into a wagon road, and made plans to bring in a smelter.
-However, in 1901 a New Orleans land speculator named George Westfeldt sued Adams, claiming he actually owned the land on which mine was located.
+However, in 1901 a New Orleans land speculator named George Westfeldt sued Adams, claiming he actually owned the land on which the mine was located.
 The legal quandary shut down the mine.
 After a 27-year legal battle, Adams was declared the rightful owner of the mine, although both he and Westfeldt were dead by the time the decision was handed down.

 In 1892, a logging firm known as Taylor and Crate (some sources claim it was Johnson and Harris) sent its agent Jack Coburn to buy up timber rights along Hazel Creek.
 Lacking a railroad, Taylor and Crate used a series of splash dams to move logs in controlled floods downstream to the Little Tennessee, where they would then be floated to the Tennessee River and eventually to a sawmill in Chattanooga.
 Taylor and Crate never managed to turn a profit, however, and left the valley in 1898.